feenkcom/tffi-dev/README.md

 # tffi-dev

-tffi-dev contains the extensions to core Pharo to get Iceberg working with Threaded FFI.
+tffi-dev contains the extensions to core Pharo to get Iceberg / LibGit working with Threaded FFI.

+The code relies on a modified version of `libPThreadedPlugin.so` with a single `callbackStack`.

+While the code can be loaded, it will not function until the modified library is present.

-## Using Gtoolkit with Threaded FFI
+## Build a base Threaded FFI enabled Pharo 8 Image

-As of 13 December 2019 Gtoolkit loads Threaded FFI automatically, however it is initially disabled (since changing a library from using Squeak FFI to Threaded FFI requires the image be restarted).

 Ensure you have the current headless VM: